 - Identify the data classes: public, internal, customer, financial, regulated, confidential, secret, or blocked.

-- Name the staff members affected and the staff members who should approve or reject the workflow.
+- Name the staff members affected and the staff members who should approve or reject the process.

 - Decide which actions AI may draft, retrieve, recommend, route, or execute only after human approval.

-- Bring a sample of the current process, even if it is messy, manual, duplicated, or spread across tools.
+- Bring an example of the current process, even if it is messy, manual, duplicated, or spread across tools.

 - Decide what would prove value in a sandbox: time saved, quality improved, cost reduced, risk lowered, or staff confidence raised.